NathanStrutz/intro-to-coding/thejsway/Readme.md

 #### Welcome to your holiday homework package!

 In the first week of January, we are going to start building fun interactive programs.
-Read the book TheJsWay and complete the assignments at the end of each chapter.
+Read the book TheJsWay, just the "introduction" and "Learn to code programs" chapters, and complete the assignments at the end of each chapter.

+Use the files in this folder to help you organize and fill out your answers.
 The files are organized in chapters, so puzzles from chapter 1 are in "ch1.js", chapter 2 in "ch2.js", and so on.
 The exact text from the question is in the book, but most of the chapter files have the text from that challenge.

 ## Setup